 Of course, none of these systems or approaches are clever enough to predict the future.
 What happens if there’s a natural disaster and supply is cut-off?
-What happens if there’s strikes, political unrest or simply breakdowns in supplier relationships?
+What happens if there’re strikes, political unrest or simply breakdowns in supplier relationships?
 What happens if demand drops or increases?
 Or, as any supply chain planner will consider more likely, what if ‘John’ over at company x just keeps forgetting to book your shipments?

 These are the things that make a perfect tactical supply chain plan a less than perfect operational supply chain.
 And these are the things that make the perfect supply chain a mirage.
-Any tactical supply chain plan will start to deteriorate, and fail, as its faced with real world challenges.
+Any tactical supply chain plan will start to deteriorate, and fail, as it’s faced with real-world challenges.
 However, all too often the operations teams are just left to ‘do their best’ with whatever constraints and issues arise, until the next major tactical supply chain review – which could be years away.